simonw/til/google-sheets/datasette-sql.md

 Ideally I'd like to use `=sql("SELECT ...")` in my spreadsheet cells instead.
 Google Sheets lets you define new "named functions" on a per-sheet basis, which can use existing Sheets functions and formulas - including `importdata()`.

 Go to `Data -> Named functions` and select "Add new function".
-Call it `SQL` and add a single argument placeholder called `query`, then the following formula definiton:
+Call it `SQL` and add a single argument placeholder called `query`, then set the following formula definition:
 ```
 =IMPORTDATA(
   "https://latest.datasette.io/fixtures/-/query.csv?sql=" &